Nurturing fruitful relationships with your leads and customers

 Email is still a vital and successful way of communicating with your target audience.
 It not only gives excellent ROI but also supports your marketing conducted through other channels, including social media.
 Do not overlook the importance or effectiveness of this marketing tool.

 Whether you’re ready to start writing the content of your email campaign or you want to discuss your ideas first, drop me a line today at firstname.lastname@example.org.
-I am Email Marketing Certified with HubSpot, so I'll not only write your email copy but also help you develop a coherent email marketing strategy for your business.
+I am Email Marketing Certified with HubSpot, so I'll write your email copy and help you develop a coherent email marketing strategy for your business.